russelnelson/ShortSpeak/README.md

 The input transformation component of ShortSpeak first recursively employs the Language Model (LM) to convert tasks and prompts from natural language to shorthand notation.
 The transformation is performed using ***compressed-prompt-chains***, which consist of a sequence of shorthand symbols and abbreviations representing the original user input in a more concise form.
 This component also prompts the user for any missing information, ensuring that the LM receives a complete and contextually relevant input.

-### Optimizing Shorthand Notation and Performance
+### Optimizing SS Notation and Performance

 This component deals with optimizing the balance between shorthand notation and language model performance.
 It ensures that the use of shorthand notation does not negatively affect the quality of generated responses while still maintaining efficiency.
-The code for this component is located in the [shorthand_optimization](./shorthand-optimization/) directory. caching
+The code for this component is located in the [shortspeak_optimization](./shortspeak-optimization/) directory.

 ## Datasets